Electoral Reforms in India: Meaning and Requirement

-The process of electoral reforms focus mainly on broadening the core meaning of democracy, making it more citizen friendly, implementation of adult suffrage in letter as well as spirit.
+The process of electoral reforms focuses mainly on broadening the core meaning of democracy, making it more citizen-friendly.

 Following are the Constitutional articles related to electoral reforms:

-Article 324 deals with the Superintendence, direction and control of elections to be vested in an Election Commission
+2. Article 324 deals with the Superintendence, direction, and control of elections to be vested in an Election Commission.

-Article 325 states that no person to be ineligible for inclusion in, or to claim to be included in a special, electoral roll on grounds of religion, race, caste or sex.
+3. Article 325 states that no person to be ineligible for inclusion in or to claim to be included in a special, electoral roll on grounds of religion, race, caste or sex.

-Article 328 provides power of Legislature to a State to make provision with respect to elections to such Legislature.
+6. Article 328 provides power to Legislature of a State to make provision with respect to elections to such Legislature.

-Article 329 provides to create a bar on court to make any interference by courts relating to electoral matters.
+7. Article 329 provides to create a bar on the court to make any interference by courts relating to electoral matters.